 Found poetry is the literary version of a collage.
-The poems are made up of words taken from a printed document like a newspaper article, a speech, or in this case, a book, Where the Wild Things Are.
+The poems are made up of words taken from a printed document like a newspaper article, a speech, or in this case, the core values statement from the popular DNA testing service, 23andMe.
 The poet selects words from the document and rearranges them to create a unique poem.Continue reading

 A few weeks back, I posted a Paint Chip Poetry exercise.
 It was so much fun, I thought I’d give it another try this week.
 The rules for Paint Chip Poetry are simple:

 - Choose a random selection of color swatches from your local hardware store or online.

 - Give yourself a time limit of ten or fifteen minutes.

 - Write a free verse poem using as many of the paint colors as possible in the time allotted.

 The poem, Where I’m From by George Ella Lyons is powerful!
 It is a literary snapshot of the poet’s most memorable images of her childhood.
 Through her text, she takes the reader on a journey to show them who she was as a child and who she is today.
 Educators, activists, psychologists, and others have used Ms. Lyons’ poem as a writing exercise for all ages.
 Let’s have some fun with it!Continue reading

 There seems to be an influx of newborn babies right now, at least in my little corner of the world.
 I’ve enjoyed seeing the sweet little bundles of joy and their happy parents and grandparents on social media.
 So, I had the idea to write a poem about babies for this week’s post.
 Oh, the pressure of a poem!
 After many attempts, my focus shifted to the process of getting my thoughts down on paper.
 Giving birth to words is not nearly as exciting to celebrate, but the labor pains are real!Continue reading